ptabasso2/oteljavalab/section03/README.md

-# Manual tracing and example of span creation and management using the java Otel sdk
+# Manual tracing: Span creation and management using the java Otel SDK